Gateshead Highway (A167) flyover

 - use public transport as much as possible

 We will continue to monitor the situation and all options will be kept under review.
-We are currently considering how and when we can open up the Sunderland Road bus lane again, whilst ensuring the safety of passengers and pedestrians.

-However, there are currently no plans to reopen the Askew Road bus lane to other vehicles as traffic monitoring suggests that this would actually increase congestion.
+There are currently no plans to reopen the Askew Road bus lane to other vehicles as traffic monitoring suggests that this would actually increase congestion.

 The traffic lights at the eastern end of Askew Road are automated to only turn green when buses are waiting.
 This keeps A167 traffic flowing on the approach to the Tyne Bridge for the majority of the time.